jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) on the recommendation of the Minister of Revenue; and (ii) before the date on which the order would otherwise expire.
 (6) The Minister of Revenue may recommend the making of an Order in Council under subsection (4) or (5) to extend the time limit only if satisfied that the ability of taxpayers to pay tax on time is likely to continue, beyond the expiry of the existing time limit, to be significantly adversely affected by COVID-19.
-(7) An Order in Council made under subsection (4) or (5) is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012, and must be presented to the House of Representatives under section 41 of that Act.
+(7) An Order in Council under subsection (4) or (5) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 183ABAC Remission of interest on terminal tax for 2020–21 tax year for provisional taxpayers affected by COVID-19
 (1) This section applies for a taxpayer who is liable to pay provisional tax for the 2020–21 tax year if—